By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 The formulation of lubricant additives is a complex process that involves chemical engineering, material science, and extensive testing.

-- Development: Before production begins, lubricant additives manufacturers will molecular structure, compatibility, solubility, and thermal stability are considered when designing an additive.
+- Development: Before production begins, manufacturers evaluate molecular structure, compatibility, solubility, and thermal stability when designing an additive.

-- Synthesis: Lubricant additives are synthesized through chemical reactions involving the combination of hydrocarbons with other elements like sulfur, phosphorus, calcium, zinc, or nitrogen.
+- Synthesis: Additives are synthesized through chemical reactions involving hydrocarbons combined with elements like sulfur, phosphorus, calcium, zinc, or nitrogen.
 For example, Zinc Dialkyldithiophosphate (ZDDP), an anti-wear additive, is produced by reacting alcohols with phosphorus pentasulfide followed by zinc salts.

-- Performance Testing: Lubricant additive undergoes rigorous testing to evaluate its performance in areas like wear prevention, corrosion resistance, oxidation stability, and more.
+- Performance Testing: Each additive undergoes rigorous testing to evaluate wear prevention, corrosion resistance, oxidation stability, and compatibility with other additives.

-- Packaging: Finished additives are packaged in appropriate containers, often drums or IBCs.
+- Packaging: Finished additives are packaged in drums or IBCs for shipment.

 Types of Lubricant Additives

-Many types of lubricant additives, each with specific functions.
-Conventional lubricant additives include:
+There are 14 conventional types of lubricant additives, each with specific functions.

 1. Ashless Dispersants

 Ashless dispersants are key to keeping engines clean.
-Over time, combustion produces microscopic particles and sludge that can settle inside the engine.
-These unwanted deposits can cause sticky piston rings, reduced efficiency, and higher emissions.
+Over time, combustion produces microscopic particles and sludge that can settle inside the engine, causing sticky piston rings, reduced efficiency, and higher emissions.

-Ashless dispersants work by holding solid contaminants in suspension so they don’t stick to engine surfaces.
-Unlike detergents, they don’t leave behind metallic ash when burned, which is especially important in modern low-emission engines where ash buildup can damage emission control devices.
+They work by holding solid contaminants in suspension so they don't stick to engine surfaces.
+Unlike detergents, they don't leave behind metallic ash when burned — this matters in modern low-emission engines where ash buildup can destroy emission control devices.
+The term "ashless" refers to this property: no metal content that leaves combustion residue.

-Dispersants are mainly used in combination with detergents and are often found in engine oil, helping to keep the engine clean and prevent carbon deposits.
+Dispersants are used in combination with detergents in engine oil, helping to keep the engine clean and prevent carbon deposits.
+They're also common in diesel engine oils where soot levels are high.

 2. Detergents